 Volcano Bay is Universal Orlando Resort’s newest water park, replacing their famous and one of the most popular Water Park’s in Florida, Wet ’n Wild.
-Set around a 200 foot tall volcano, named “Krakatau” as the centrepiece of the park which houses 3 amazing drop slides.
+Set around a 200-foot tall volcano, named “Krakatau” as the centerpiece of the park which houses 3 amazing drop slides.

 Check out the video below: